Supreme Court rules against Apple in App Store price fixing case

 Sponsored Links

-The plaintiffs claim Apple has a monopoly over iOS app distribution, which it uses unfairly to pass along its 30 percent cut of sales on apps to consumers.
+The plaintiffs claim Apple has a monopoly over iOS app distribution, which it uses unfairly to pass along its 30 percent cut of app sales to consumers.
 Apple claimed it was a middleman for app distribution, and that developers set the price.
 Since developers are the ones who pay Apple's commission, and not consumers, only they should be able to file a lawsuit on the issue, the company said.

 The case hinged on the question of whether people who buy iOS apps do so directly from Apple.
 Following a 1977 decision on the case of Illinois Brick Co. v.
 Illinois, only direct purchasers of products can file federal antitrust lawsuits.

-Those behind the suit say that because payments for apps go to Apple directly, and not the developers, consumers have a direct relationship with Apple, and as such that makes this an antitrust case.
+Those behind the suit say that because payments go to Apple directly, and not the developers, consumers have a direct relationship with the company, and as such that makes this an antitrust case.
 They also claim that if consumers had other options for apps beyond the App Store, they'd pay less for them, while Apple would be under "considerable pressure" to lower its "pure profit" commission rate.

 The court ruled 5-4 against Apple, with Justice Brett Kavanaugh authoring the opinion.
 "Apple's line-drawing does not make a lot of sense, other than as a way to gerrymander Apple out of this and similar lawsuits," he wrote.